papertrail/lita-pagerduty/README.md

 ### Acknowledging an incident

 ```
-pager ack all                      - Acknowledge all triggered incidents
+pager ack all                      - Acknowledge all triggered incidents that match the escalation policies.
 pager ack mine                     - Acknowledge all triggered incidents assigned to me
 pager ack <incident ID>            - Acknowledge a specific incident
 ```